Low Home Appraisal Solutions for Home Buyers and Sellers

 Most sellers who want to sell their homes consult with a professional licensed real estate agent.

-- This normally consists on recent comparable sales of similar and like properties of the subject property within a one square mile area
+This normally consists of recent comparable sales of similar and like properties of the subject property within a one square mile area.

 Market Value Analysis